zeditor01/zpdteduk/sessions/04_Install_ZPDT_Driver.md

 # Install ZPDT Driver

+1. Download the ZPDT Driver
+2. Install the Linux Pre-Requisites for ZPDT
+3. Request a ZPDT License File
+4. Install the License File and Try IPLing

+## 1. Download the ZPDT Driver

 logon the [IBM resourcelink](https://www.ibm.com/support/resourcelink/) with your IBM id to access the ZPDT drivers.

 Look down to wards the bottom of the page to find 1090 Support.